Contents

 However, there were real-world examples of DoS attacks targeting the P2P layer of blockchains.
 In 2020, Monero experienced an eclipse attack from an attacker involving about 130 IP addresses, causing several users’ transactions to be delayed for several minutes.
 The Gethlighting Attack paper, published at NDSS ‘23, demonstrated that a DoS attack against Ethereum clients is possible even without needing to eclipse all of a target’s peer connections.
 The Ethereum Foundation acknowledged this vulnerability, which led to a hotfix in Geth 1.11.0.
 This shows that connection starvation attacks on the P2P layer remain a significant threat, affecting both large and small blockchain networks today.

-Although blockchain systems are designed to be decentralized, by 2024, practical challenges have led to the emergence of prioritized entities within these networks.
+Although blockchain systems are designed to be decentralized, practical challenges have led to the emergence of prioritized entities within these networks.
 If these entities become the target of DoS attacks in P2P layers that disrupt specific nodes, the impact could extend far beyond a few minutes of dropped transactions or minor financial losses—it could put the entire system at risk.
 This makes it essential to continue researching mitigation strategies for DoS attacks at the P2P layer, and the public should become more aware of the importance of addressing this issue.